octabytes/blog/content/posts/logto/how-to-deploy-your-go-api-on-elestio/index.md

 categories: [Identity and access management]
 cover:
   image: images/cover.png
-  caption: "How to Deploy Your Go API on Elestio"
+  caption: "How to Deploy Your Go API on OctaByte"
 ShowToc: true
 TocOpen: true
 ---

 As a developer, you might have built multiple APIs and integrated them with your web application.
-So, In today's tutorial, we are going to see how you can quickly build a simple Ping\-Pong API and deploy it easily and quickly on Elestio.
+So, In today's tutorial, we are going to see how you can quickly build a simple Ping\-Pong API and deploy it easily and quickly on OctaByte.

 ## Let's set it up!